 Currently the default common name for a taxon is the first English name that was added to iNat.
 In the future curators should be able to declare a default name more explicitly, but for now it's just based on order.

 In general common names should be lowercase, except for animals, which should be capitalized.
-Proper nouns should always be capitalized.
+Capitalization is by "title case," meaning every distinct word in the name starts with a capital letter (examples: Eurasian Blackbird, Sulphur-crested Cockatoo).
+Proper nouns should always be capitalized wherever they appear.

 Names, in general, should be as specific as possible, and common names are no exception.
 Most of us would agree that "mammal" would not be a good common name for the species Homo sapiens, so please don't add names like "snail" for some obscure gastropod with no real common name just because you think it will make it easier for novices to find.
 If anything, it will make it harder to find, since there are thousands and thousands of "snails."
 Instead, try to add names at the taxonomic level where they describe all members of that taxon and only members of that taxon.
 If a species has no common name in usage, please don't make one up.